sigmdel/lazmqttc/README.md

 Starting with version 0.4.0, program options can be changed at runtime.
 Click on the `Options` button at the bottom right of the application window to enter the options editor.

+Modifying options (described next) has no immediate effect until the `Accept` button is pressed.
+In that case, the options editor will be immediately closed.
+The `Cancel` button will close the options editor with a prior verification that any modification will be lost.
+The `Reset` button will restore all options to their default values as defined in the `options.inc` file.

 ### 5.1.
 Automatic Connection Options

 If automatic connection is enabled, then an attempt will be made to open a connection to the MQTT broker if one is not already established when a message is published.
 When such an attempt is made, the program will wait for the specified number of seconds and then publish the message if the connection has been established.
 Even if the program reports that it was unable to establish a connection, it is still possible that the broker will respond later.